bkjorl/cs195FinalProject/README.md

 # Daily Journal

-A simple and streamlined app to write reflections
+A simple and streamlined app to write reflections about your day

 ---

 ## Overview

-Briefly describe:

 Daily journal is meant to help people keep their thoughts organized.
 It is an app that alllows you to input journal entries and track them over time.
 It is meant to be an easier way to journal than going through the hassle of writing down all your thoughts and is meant to get people journaling more.
+I also wanted to make it so you an add as many entries as you wanted for a day so that there was not pressure to get thr first entry "right".

 ---